If you've got the time to start a day ahead, these 3D Royal Icing Halloween Bat Cupcakes are fun to make, highly customizable, and impressive!

 Just like tracing a template from under some parchment paper can yield some fun results - as I showed in my Frozen Buttercream Transfer Tutorial - the same technique can be used for piping Royal Icing designs.

-Unlike Frozen Buttercream Transfers, you don't freeze Royal Icing as part of the technique - you leave it to dry out.
-As it dries, it hardens.
 Then, you simply - CAREFULLY - remove it from the parchment paper, and stick it to whatever treat you want to decorate!

 Before You Start